-An in-depth study of the neutral hydrogen content of the universe is of paramount importance for understanding star-formation, gas and galaxy evolution.
+An in-depth study of the neutral hydrogen (HI) content of the universe is of paramount importance in understanding star-formation, gas and galaxy evolution.
 As a result various HI surveys are planned for the Square Kilometre Array (SKA) precursors MeerKAT, APERTIF and ASKAP (e.g. LADUMA [1], Fornax HI survey [2], Northern sky HI shallow survey [3] and WALLABY [4]).
 These surveys will produce large quantities of HI data cubes containing up to hundreds of thousands galaxies.
 Hence the traditional method of galaxy identification through visual inspection will prove cumbersome.
-An HI data cube is a three-dimensional representation of HI-line emission where two of the axes are spatial positions (e.g. RA and Dec) and the third one is frequency (i.e. the velocity of the HI emission).

-In preparation for this big data epoch, a handful of fully-automated source-finding and parametrization software have been developed.
-These software are based on advanced source-finding algorithms like the Characterised Noise HI (CNHI) source-finder [5]; 2D-1D Wavelet Reconstruction source-finder [6]; the Smooth Plus Clip (s+c) source-finder [7] and the standard source-finder for the Australian SKA pathfinder (ASKAP), DUCHAMP [8].
+In preparation for this big data epoch, a handful of fully-automated source finding and parametrization software have been developed.
+These software are based on advance source finding algorithms like the Characterised Noise HI (CNHI) source finder [5]; 2D-1D WAVELET RECONSTRUCTION source finder [6]; the Smooth Plus Clip (S+C) source finder [7] and the standard source finder for the Australian SKA pathfinder (ASKAP), DUCHAMP [8].

-In 2012, Popping et al. [9] tested three of the aforementioned source-finding algorithms.
-Their focus was on testing the reliability and completeness of each algorithm.
+In 2012, Popping et al. [9] tested three of the aforementioned source finding algorithms.
+Their focus was on testing reliability and completeness of each algorithm.
 The tests were conducted on two different 3D spectral data cubes, which contained simulated HI sources and continuum sources, respectively.
 In parallel the same group tested DUCHAMP on a data cube containing real sources [10].
-These studies partially led to the development of a more advanced and flexible fully-automated software known as the Source-Finding Application (SoFiA) [11].
-SoFiA's primary objective is to search a spectral cube and identify sources, then extract HI parameters.
-It is the first software that combines three different source-finding algorithms (i.e. CNHI, S + C and the basic threshold source-finder).
-SoFiA uses negative detections to quantify source reliability [7].
-It also uses busy functions [?] to describe HI global profiles of the detected sources [12].
+These studies partially led to a development of a more advanced and flexible fully-automated software known as the Source Finding Application (SOFIA) [11].

+SoFIA's primary objective is to search a spectral cube and identify sources, then extract HI parameters.
+It is the first software that combines three different source finding algorithms (i.e. CNHI, S+C and the basic threshold source finder).
+SoFIA uses negative detections to quantify source reliability [7].
+It also uses busy functions to describe HI global profiles of the detected sources [12].

-In this paper, we present preliminary results of a comparison of three different source-finding methods, namely visual inspection, semi-automated and fully automated.
-Fully automated software like SoFiA and its predecessors are ideal for bigger surveys.
+In this paper, we present preliminary results of a comparison of three different source finding methods, namely visual inspection, semi-automated and fully automated.
+Fully automated software like SOFIA and its predecessors are ideal for bigger surveys.
 They can process large amounts of data in relatively short time frames.
 They also utilize recent statistical methods to quantify reliability.
 Knowing how these fully automated software tools compare to visual inspection on large spectral data cubes is critical.
-For smaller surveys (hundreds of sources) a combination of automated and Visual identification methods might produce complete and reliable results.
+For smaller surveys (hundreds of sources) a combination of automated and visual identification method might produce complete and reliable results.
 Hence we also explore semi-automated source identification methods.